gaois/Tearma/TearmaWeb/wwwroot/cabhair/cuardach-casta.en.md

-# How to use advanced search
+# How to use Advanced Search

 Unlike the Quick Search, the Advanced Search lists only those terms that satisfy the search criteria exactly.
 For example, if you search for **smoked**, you will find the term **smoked**, but you will not find a link to the term **smoke** – although it is in the database.
 This search does not disregard punctuation.
 If you search for **rain-forest** (with a hyphen), you will not find it as the database only contains **rain forest** (without a hyphen).
 Neither of the searches is case-sensitive, however – so whether you enter ***téarma*** or ***TÉARMA*** (or even ***TéArMa***) you will get the same results.